After a break up, it’s become a pattern of mine to think of their mums.

-After waiting an hour in line, we finally were let inside where I was met by a feeling of familiarity.
+After waiting an hour outside in the cold, we were then finally let inside where I was met by that old feeling of familiarity.

-This was the club me and my old friend would frequent on a Friday night together and have legendary nights for about two years.
+This was the club that an old friend and I would frequent on a Friday night for years.

 With just us, we would kiss almost every boy, have a few special scary jars that we would share, and dance forever.
 We would also make a tone of drunk gal friends in the bathrooms who we would never see or talk to again.
 But we got to stretch our extroverted wings so that was nice.

-Being here 3 year later didn’t make much sense however it was a one-off and we wanted to dance.
+Being here 3 year later didn’t make much sense however it was a one-off and Bianca and I wanted to dance.

-Ironically the same Dj was there, playing the same stupid rock songs which I don’t think today’s generation of 18 yr olds appreciated, past something to kiss to.
+Ironically the same Dj was there, playing the same stupid rock songs which I don’t think today’s generation of 18-year-olds appreciated, past something to kiss to.

-He was also still seedy and kind of gross.
-Jasper, my friend who worked there came to dance with us, and introduced us to some of his friends who we ended up forming a group of 6 with.
+The DJ was also still seedy and kind of gross.
+Jasper, my friend who worked there came to dance with us, while introducing us to some of his friends who we ended up forming a group of 6 with.

-His flatmate on the bar wasn’t as short as I expected, and was kind of attractive.
+His flatmate on the bar wasn’t as short as I expected and was kind of attractive.
 When he worked, despite it being a party place he had a serious face.
 He didn’t flirt with the other staff or smile much.
-It was an interesting face to bring to a bar, and I wondered if when I went to his housewarming party next week if I should flirt with him or ask him if he needed more staff, or both…
+It was an interesting face to bring to a bar, and I wondered if at his housewarming party next week, I should flirt with him or ask him if he needed more staff, or both…

 The crowd was the same from what I remembered, just different people.
-The young fresh-faced 18 year olds were all dressed in similar attire.
 The guys were dressed in chinos and the girls wore white sneakers and small amounts of fabric here and there.
-They either exerted a kind of naive fearlessness about them or in contrast, they looked like scared little ducks.
+They either exerted a kind of naive fearlessness or in contrast, they looked like scared little ducks.

 The selection of hot boys in their early 20’s were also the same as I remembered.